First time in Doha? 5 things you should do on your trip

 What to expect in Doha

 If you're researching holidays in Qatar, chances are two things will come up: the weather, and some of the more conservative expectations for visitors.
-The weather is a factor if you're planning to go in summer.
-May - October is warm, but the humidity kicks in around July and makes even the evenings sticky.
+The weather is a major factor if you're planning to go in summer and want to do anything outside.
+May - October is warm, but the real humidity kicks in around July and makes even the evenings sticky (avoid visiting in July, August or September if you can).

-Doha has adapted: almost everything is air conditioned - all the shops, homes, offices and cars will be nice and cool.
+Doha has adapted to the heat though: almost everything is air conditioned - all the shops, homes, offices and cars will be nice and cool.
 It varies, day by day - some days you want to climb into a freezer but others are mild enough to go for a walk in the evenings (yes, sometimes even in June).
 Because of the high daytime temperatures, many shops and attractions stay open quite late into the evening.

 One other thing to remember is that the work week is Sunday to Thursday in Qatar, like many other countries in the Middle East.
-Most shops and restaurants close over lunch time for prayers on Fridays, so you may have to schedule your activities for earlier in the morning or later in the afternoon.
 Different rules apply if you're visiting during Ramadan, so make sure you check on opening times and only eat or drink in public before sunrise or after sunset, in solidarity with those fasting.

 It's my first time here!
 What should I do?